build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Go check the network map.
 Which additional router do you need to run `avahi-daemon --daemonize` on for `host-c` to be able to resolve `host-b.local`?
 </details>

-### Now let's get the whole internet resolving correctly

-Previously, we looked at how we `hopon router-*` and run `avahi-daemon --daemonize` to connect another network for name resolution.
-Obviously, you CAN go to each router and run this command, but that's some boring work if you don't wanna be repetitive.
-Another option is to update the [start-up.sh](./init/start-up.sh) script for this chapter.
-Try moving `avahi-daemon --daemonize` to before the conditional and `restart` your internet.
-Can you `ping` each `host-*.local`?

 ### Using links to browse our internet

 Once you have `avahi-daemon` running on all the routers on our little internet, we should be able to use `links` to browse our images again!
 We'll need to be sure to use the `*.local` name: